VoxCrafterLP/VoxCrafterLP/README.md

 - 💬 Ask me how to create integers
 - ⚡ Fun fact: I don't like integers at all 😂

 You are playing on the GommeHD.net server?
-Check [this](https://github.com/Lezurex/LabyCookies/) repository out.
+Check out [this](https://github.com/Lezurex/LabyCookies/) repository.

 ---